-Zoning Code Amendments.
-Ensure that regulations contained in the Santa Rosa Zoning Code provide development standards, parking requirements, and use allowances that facilitate the development of housing for all income groups.

-- Parking Regulations: Review and revise parking regulations, specifically the parking requirements for single family residences, for residential uses to ensure parking is not a constraint to housing development. - Family Definition: Amend the definition of "family" in the Santa Rosa Zoning Code to not limit family by size or relation such that it does not impede the ability of persons with disabilities to locate housing. - Residential Care Facilities: Allow residential care facilities, regardless of size, in all zones that permit residential uses of the same type, in accordance with the City's revised definition of family. - ADUs: Amend the Zoning Code to allow ADUs on and adjacent to property listed on the register or in a historic district and to allow ADUs and JADUs in the Mobile Home zoning district per Government Code Section 65852. - Low-Barrier Navigation Center: Allow low-barrier navigation centers for the homeless by right in zones that allow for mixed-use and nonresidential zones permitting multifamily uses, per Government Code Section 65662. - Employee/Farmworker Housing: Allow employee/farmworker housing that serves six or fewer persons as a single-family structure and permit it in the same manner as other single-family structures of the same type in the same zone and across all zones that allow single-family residential uses.
-The amendment will also treat employee/farmworker housing consisting of no more than 12 units or 36 beds as an agricultural use and permit it in the same manner as other agricultural uses in the same zone, in compliance with the California Employee Housing Act (Health and Safety Code Sections 17021.5 and 17021.6). - Emergency Shelters: Allow sufficient parking to accommodate all staff working in the emergency shelter, provided that the standards do not require more parking for emergency shelters than other residential or commercial uses within the same zone, in compliance with Government Code Section 65583(a)(4)(A)(ii)). - Transitional and Supportive Housing: Allow for the approval of 100 percent affordable developments consistent with Government Code Section 65583(c)(3).
+- Program H-34:Zoning Code Amendments.
+Ensure that regulations contained in the Santa Rosa Zoning Code provide development standards, parking requirements, and use allowances that facilitate the development of housing for all income groups. - Parking Regulations: Review and revise parking regulations, specifically the parking requirements for single family residences, for residential uses to ensure parking is not a constraint to housing development. - Density Bonus: Review and revise the City's density bonus ordinance to ensure compliance with state law. - Family Definition: Amend the definition of "family" in the Santa Rosa Zoning Code to not limit family by size or relation such that it does not impede the ability of persons with disabilities to locate housing. - Residential Care Facilities: Allow residential care facilities, regardless of size, in all zones that permit residential uses of the same type, in accordance with the City's revised definition of family. - ADUs: Amend the Zoning Code to allow ADUs on and adjacent to property listed on the register or in a historic district and to allow ADUs and JADUs in the Mobile Home zoning district per Government Code Section 65852. - Low-Barrier Navigation Center: Allow low-barrier navigation centers for the homeless by right in zones that allow for mixed-use and nonresidential zones permitting multifamily uses, per Government Code Section 65662.

-Reasonable Accommodations: The City will also review and revise findings for approving reasonable accommodation requests to ensure they do not pose any barriers to housing for persons with disabilities.
+- Employee/Farmworker Housing: Allow employee/farmworker housing that serves six or fewer persons as a single-family structure and permit it in the same manner as other single-family structures of the same type in the same zone and across all zones that allow single-family residential uses.
+The amendment will also treat employee/farmworker housing consisting of no more than 12 units or 36 beds as an agricultural use and permit it in the same manner as other agricultural uses in the same zone, in compliance with the California Employee Housing Act (Health and Safety Code Sections 17021.5 and 17021.6). - Emergency Shelters: Allow sufficient parking to accommodate all staff working in the emergency shelter, provided that the standards do not require more parking for emergency shelters than other residential or commercial uses within the same zone, in compliance with Government Code Section 65583(a)(4)(A)(ii)). - Transitional and Supportive Housing: Develop a processing procedure to allow for the approval of 100 percent affordable developments that include a percentage of supportive housing units, either 25 percent or 12 units, whichever is greater, without a conditional use permit or other discretionary review in all zoning districts where multi-unit and mixed-use development is permitted (Government Code Section 65651(a).Allow for the approval of 100 percent affordable developments consistent with Government Code Section 65583(c)(3). - Reasonable Accommodations: The City will also review and revise findings, specially the finding regarding potential impacts on surrounding uses, for approving reasonable accommodation requests to ensure they do not pose any barriers to housing for persons with disabilities.